How I Would Have Bought One New

 Edelweiss was purchased new on April 18, 1990 by retired restaurant owners from Prospect, CT, who lived in Naples, FL during the winter months.
 He saw 20K miles of use in the first three years before seeing a steady decline thereafter.
 In 2011, now both in their 90s, the couple permanently moved back to Connecticut but held onto the car until the husband’s passing in 2014.
 Edelweiss was then sold to a family friend who owned a used-car dealership in Prospect, which is where I found him.
 I purchased him in March 2015 with 61,270 miles.

 Edelweiss was bought for many reasons.
 I bought him as a 20th birthday present, for blue interior (which I had yet to find and own), and also because I wanted an actual T44 that I could call my show car.
-This was the first car that I didn’t have to stress out about – because it wasn’t required to be in daily service, and also barely needed any repairs.
+This was the first car that I didn’t have to stress out about – because it wasn’t required to be in daily service, and also barely needed any restorative work.

 Factory cosmoline still coated the entire engine bay and underside, and right before I purchased him the original owners elected to do a several-thousand dollar service which took care of major work like the timing belt service and exhaust as well as the the minute details like bulbs or missing trim clips.
 That left me with somewhat of a blank canvas to clean up and experiment with.
 I was a blissfully ignorant 20 year old and had ideas to redo the interior and put a better audio system in: stuff that obviously goes against what I do now.
 But I did it anyways just to get it out of my system.
 Knowing I would put the car back to stock eventually, I didn’t do anything too permanent.